 White House Security

 There are many secure aspects to the White House, and this site is not interested in any of them.
 All the material presented here is readily available elsewhere online or in published books, usually with the explicit approval of the White House itself.
-Some parts of the White House that are not documented here will be documented eventually, when more information becomes available, such as the social offices in the East Wing.
+Some parts of the White House that are not documented here may be documented eventually, when more information becomes available, such as the social offices in the East Wing.

 Other areas, such as the maintenance and mechanical rooms in the White House sub-basement, the Presidential Emergency Operations Center under the East Wing, and the security operations areas on the roof, will not be a part of this Web site because they are either boring or sensitive or, quite likely, both.